zapboy216/another-next-landing-boilerplate/README.md

-# A Next.js Boilerplate example
+# A Legal Firm Template for the Web, built in Next.js and .tsx